 ABC counterprogramed the World Series on Tuesday and Wednesday from 9 to 11 with parts one and two of the mini-series North and South.
-The mini-series came in third on Tuesday, averaging a 12.8/20 against game three and against the CBS Tuesday Movie, Fatal Judgment, which scored a 15.4/24.
-On Wednesday, the mini-series did slightly better, with a 13.8/22, against the 24.0/39 garnered by game four of the Series from 9 to 11, and against the 9.8/16 achieved by the two-hour Wiseguy special two raised their hands.
+The mini-series came in third on Tuesday, averaging a 12.8/20 against game three and against the CBS Tuesday Movie.
+Fatal Judgment, which scored a 15.4/24.
+On Wednesday, the miniseries did slightly better, with a 13.8/22, against the 24.0/39 garnered by game four of the Series from 9 to 11, and against the 9.8/16 achieved by the two-hour Wiseguy special.